allegory-software/allegory-sdk/WIDGETS.md

 This layer doesn't implement any actual widgets except a few very basic ones like `<if>`.

+Unlike `glue.js` you can't ignore this API if you want to manipulate any DOM in your application that contains widgets from this SDK.
+That is because all DOM manipulation must be done using this API, as standard DOM methods like `e.append()` do not call our lifecycle methods (except `e.remove()` which does).
+We might override all built-in DOM APIs in the future for a more seamless experience but since we don't use them (our API is better) the need hasn't come yet.

 ### Layer 3: Functional CSS library